French 95 cocktail + Hatfield’s Restaurant

 To give you a taste of the beauty of Hatfield’s here also a recipe for one of their signature cocktails, the French 95 (a twist on the French 75), and it was just what these thirsty pirates needed.
 The French 75’s & their kin are classic, sexy cocktails.
 The French 75 itself dates back to WWI, was named after the French’s 75mm howitzer cannon and combines gin, fresh lemon juice, a touch of sugar and a bit of champagne all in one delicious cocktail.
 The French 95 variation gives it a little extra caliber by substituting bourbon for the gin.
 When properly made these cocktails are incredibly well balanced creations that have a bit of kick and bubbly.

 How can this cocktail not be loved?
 We’ve rarely come across a woman who doesn’t love a little Champagne in her cocktail and what man would hesitate about ordering a classic cocktail (or a variation of) that was named after one of premier heavy artillery cannons of WWI.
 The wonderful chef/owners at Hatfield’s were kind enough to share this recipe with us for their take on the French 95.
 Enjoy and if you are in the LA area, get yourself to Hatfield’s.
+Hope you enjoy this French 75 cocktail recipe.
 You will be delighted.

 French 95 Cocktail Recipe